michaelbourne/wp-commerce7/README.txt

 == Upgrade Notice ==

+= 1.3.0 =
+Added support for custom routing on V2 frontend.
+Highly recomended to re-save plugin options and re-save WordPress permalinks after update.

+= 1.2.7 =
+New developer filters added to allow better CSS styles on the front end.
+See changelog.

 = 1.2.0 =
 Added support for Commerce7 V2 frontend.
 Please read their docs before choosing to change front end versions.
 Resave permalinks after update.